ow2-proactive/proactive-python-client/README.md

 - `powershell` : PowerShell
 - `R` : R Language

-This comprehensive support enables you to integrate a variety of programming languages into your workflows, allowing for a flexible and versatile development experience within the ProActive Scheduler.
+This comprehensive support enables you to integrate a variety of programming languages into your workflows, fostering for a flexible and versatile development experience within the ProActive Scheduler.

 To print the list of supported programming languages in the ProActive Python SDK, you can use the following command: